smores56/weaver/README.md

   -V, --version  Show the version.
 ```

-There are also some examples in the [examples](./examples) directory that are more feature-complete,
+There are also some examples in the [examples](./examples) directory that are more
-with more to come as this library matures.
+feature-complete, with more to come as this library matures.

 ## Roadmap

 Now that an initial release has happened, these are some ideas I have for future development:

-- [X] Set default values in the arguments themselves (Handled with Cli.map and Result.withDefault)
-- [ ] Optionally set `{ group : Str }` per option so they are visually grouped in the help page
+- [ ] Optionally set `{ group ?
+Str }` per option so they are visually grouped in the help page
 - [ ] Completion generation for popular shells (e.g. Bash, Zsh, Fish, etc.)
-- [X] Add terminal escape sequences to generated messages for prettier help/usage text formatting
+- [X] Add terminal escape sequences to generated messages for prettier help/usage text formatting (currently working, but could be nicer/more configurable)
-- [ ] add convenient `Task` helpers (e.g. parse or print help and exit) once [module params](https://docs.google.com/document/u/0/d/110MwQi7Dpo1Y69ECFXyyvDWzF4OYv1BLojIm08qDTvg) land
+- [ ] add convenient CLI platform wrappers (e.g. parse, or print help and exit) for use with module params
 - [X] Clean up default parameter code if we can elide different fields on the same record type in different places (not currently allowed)
 - [ ] Add more testing (always)